neethuv21/ecommerce_dailyclick/README.md

 3. Customer

 ###
-Admin will be hadling the whole responsibilities of the site such as aproving vendor’s registration ,the products added by the vender will be approved by admin,etc..
+Admin will be handling the whole responsibilities of the site such as approving vendor’s registration ,the products added by the vendor will be approved by admin,etc..
 ###
 Venders can register into the site with a set of details and he/she can add products of different caregories for sales.